 - Increases vocabulary and speech: When answering the questions, children must explain and describe.
 This expands their vocabulary, language, and speech.

-- Require an active listener: By being an active listener to an open question, we’re showing our children that their explanations and answers are important.
+- Require an active listener: By being an active listener to an open question, we show our children that their explanations and answers are important.

 How to Use Open-Ended Questions

 Open-ended questions can be almost anything — it depends more on the words you use.
-They often begin with “how,” “why” or phrases indicating that you want to know more, such as “Tell me about…,” “I want to hear more about…” or “I’d like to know more about…”
+They often begin with “how” or “why” or include phrases indicating that you want to know more, such as “Tell me about…,” “I want to hear more about…” or “I’d like to know more about…”

-Starting the conversation with a “What” question that has an exact answer is excellent.
+Starting the conversation with a “What” question that has an exact answer is excellent for young children.
 You can point to something and ask, “What is that?” or “What’s this called?”

-Once they answer, try to repeat them — this lets them know their answer is right, like, “Yes, that is a bike.”
+Once they answer, try to repeat back what they’ve said — this lets them know their answer is right, like, “Yes, that is a bike.”
 You’re giving them the confidence to continue answering.

-Now it’s time to extend, but, depending on their age, use simple words and short phrases.
+Now it’s time to expand your questions, but depending on their age, use simple words and short phrases.
 When keeping it simple, you allow them to imitate you, thus expanding the conversation.
 Here’s an example: “Yes, that is a blue bike.
 Where do you think that bike is going?
 Yes, it looks like it rides through the park.”

 With older children, you can extend the questions further to challenge them a bit.
-Always keep in mind that any answer will do — there’s no right or wrong.
+Always remember that any answer will do — there’s no right or wrong.

 Try to ask questions in a way so that your child can comprehend them.
 Even if they can’t find an answer, they should still be able to think about it.